Director Election Process

 - Please refer to the bylaws for details about write-in candidates.

 - Nominating petitions will be available 60 days prior to the annual meeting of the cooperative and must be obtained in person.
 Petitions are due back not less than thrity-five (35) days prior to the annual meeting.
 The GCEC annual meeting is always on the 2nd Saturday in February each year.
 The GCU annual meeting can vary but is usually a Saturday in June each year.
 As a general rule, GCEC petitions are available mid-December and are due back early January.
-GCU petitions are available late April and are due back mid-May.
+GCU petitions are available typically in April and are due back either late April or early May, depending on annual meeting date.
 Please look for notices in your utility bill and/or currents magazine for exact dates or refer to the bylaws to determine when petitions are available and due.